-The increase in the number of consolidated subsidiaries was primarily attributable to those that were newly established or became material to the consolidated financial statements, and the decrease was mainly due to merger or liquidation.
+The increase in the number of companies was primarily attributable to those that were newly established, or became material to the consolidated financial statements, and the decrease was mainly due to merger, liquidation, and transfer of stocks.

 2. Fiscal Period of Consolidated Subsidiaries